shigeyukey/shige-addons-wiki/src/mini-console.md

 <!-- Created -->
 [![reddit](https://github.com/shigeyukey/AnkiRestart/assets/124401518/85368aad-6f50-4335-8858-7a30a66fb065)](https://www.reddit.com/user/Shige-yuki)

 Pops up a mini console for displaying debug info.
 It's for add-ons development so not for general learners.
-It includes a prototype feature that utilizes part of Anki's new launcher.
+It includes a prototype feature that utilizes part of Anki's new launcher (uv).

 ![alt text](mini-console/00.png)